pozsarzs/modshell/README.md

  - [ ] HART protocol support;
  - [ ] Modbus/TCP communication;
  - [ ] TCP/UDP communication on DOS;
- - [ ] graphical monitoring the change of values over time (only XModShell);
- - [ ] implementation of additional Modbus functions.
  Only a source package will be released.

 ### Previous releases